 Now an independent shareholder advisory firm is siding with him.

 "The board is blindly pushing forward into risky waters with limited view into what they’re getting into," said Keith Long,

-Election Day for Long is May 12, the date shareholders of the Carmel-based insurance company gatherin person or by proxyat their annual meeting in Carmel.
+Election Day for Long is May 12, the date shareholders of the Carmel-based insurance company gather—in person or by proxy—at

 Perhaps Long’s strongest piece of evidence is Conseco’s stock price.
 It has plunged 83 percent in the past year and as of

 But Conseco’s existing board members are trying to block Long from joining them.
 In securities filings, they have argued that

 In an April 30 presentation to the Risk-Metrics Group, the New York-based firm that supports Long’s election bid, Conseco

 Those include staunching losses in the long-term-care portfolio and transferring it to an independent trust.
 Conseco also

 Profits at those companies surged 25 percent last year.

 Long, who led a 2003 board takeover of Texas-based insurer Financial Industries Corp., has no problem with Prieur’s performance.